jangmys/pyparadiseo/README.md

 ## Installation

+For now, PyParadiseo is only available for Python 3.6.
-You can install pyParadiseo with `pip`
+You can install PyParadiseo with `pip`

 ```console
 pip install pyparadiseo